 The problem with delicacies like this is their high cost.
-You can imagine my excitement when I discovered that mascarpone is easy to make.
+You can imagine my excitement when I discovered that homemade mascarpone is easy to make.
 Actually, that’s an understatement.
 It’s nearly effortless, and it contains just two ingredients.

 The hardest part of the process for me was tracking down cream that wasn’t ultra-pasteurized.
 After consulting several different recipes, I learned that mascarpone requires cream that is pasteurized but not ultra-pasteurized, although I imagine raw cream would work well too.
 My mainstream grocery stores only carry ultra-pasteurized cream, but luckily a trip to Whole Foods yielded more than one option for pasteurized cream.

 - 2 cups pasteurized heavy cream